 Gold vs ISAs

-Gold is a popular investment asset, given its strong price gains over the past decade and its safe haven status, but investors will often consider multiple prospects.
+Gold is a popular investment asset, given its strong price gains over the past twenty years and its safe haven status, but investors will often consider multiple prospects.
 One common choice is an ISA.
 Both gold and ISAs have tax benefits, but they carry very different risks and rewards.
+We are often asked about the benefits of gold vs ISAs and the information below will help demonstrate why we believe gold offers the better option for many investors.

 What is an ISA?